 For admission to and completion of the department’s honors program, students must have a GPA of 3.65 both overall and in the major.
 The deadline for applying to the honors program is March 1 in the spring of the junior year.
-To be eligible for application to the honors program, students must have completed, or be currently enrolled in, Quantitative Methods in Political Science (POL-UA 800).
+To be eligible for application to the honors program, students must have completed, or must be currently enrolled in, Quantitative Methods in Political Science (POL-UA 800).
 In addition, they must have completed, or must be currently enrolled in, either Introduction to Macroeconomics (ECON-UA 1) or Introduction to Microeconomics (ECON-UA 2).

 Once admitted to the honors program, students register for Senior Honors I

 (POL-UA 950), to be taken in the Fall of their senior year.
 In this course, honors students prepare a research proposal for their thesis, which they write in the Spring of their senior year while taking Senior Honors II

 (POL-UA 951).
 The thesis must be approved by both the instructor teaching Senior Honors II

 and the second reader of the thesis, including approval of an oral defense.
 Successful completion of all honors requirements permits students to graduate with honors in politics.
 Detailed information about the program may be obtained from the department.

 The minor requires five 4-point courses (20 points) in the department, chosen in consultation with politics departmental advisers and completed with a grade of C or better.
 A minor program may reflect a special emphasis in one of the department’s four fields or subfields.
 No special emphasis on a particular subfield is required for the minor, however, nor is a choice of subfield reflected on a student’s academic record or transcript.
 Only courses with a POL-UA number not also counted toward another major or minor can be counted toward the politics minor.